muratk5n/thirdwave/en/README.md

 ---

-Apparently the plant they talk about is one of the biggest polluters in UK.
 Green groups naturally object.
+The plant in q is one of the biggest polluters in UK.

 Here's a way to look at it; Carbon was taken off the air, why put it back in?